aspose-pdf/Aspose.PDF-Documentation/python-cpp/advanced-operations/working-with-documents/merge-pdf/_index.md

 1. Open first document
 1. Then add pages of second document to the first
-1. Save concatenated output file
+1. Save concatenated output file with [document_save](https://reference.aspose.com/pdf/python-cpp/core/document_save/) function

 The following code snippet shows how to concatenate PDF files.